marcaaron/find-js-globals/README.md

 ]
 ```

 This will exclude any globals with underscores from your list of globals.
 This uses a `new RegExp()` constructor pattern so any rules that can be applied inside those will work here.
-You can add as many ignore patterns as you like, but the more you have may impact performance.
+You can add as many ignore patterns as you like, but the more you have may impact performance slightly.
+It will be necessary to reload the workspace and refresh the cache to see your changes reflected.

-## Known Issues

-This extension indexes and caches file names and text within documents.
-Because of this `node_modules` and `git` directories are excluded by default for now.
-The code still needs to be improved a lot as there's tons of duplication.